HIDDEN CANYON

 The trail to Hidden Canyon starts at the Weeping Rock Trailhead, the 7th stop on the Zion Canyon Shuttle, the same trailhead as for the Observation Point Trail and the East Rim Trail up to Cable Mountain, Deertrap Mountain, and the East Entrance Trailhead.

 The Hidden Canyon spur trail starts with a few uphill sandy switchbacks to make its way to the top of a minor saddle.
 (There is an unofficial viewpoint with a short trail of use to get to the tip of the saddle; please be careful as this area is very exposed!)
 The trail then follows the canyon wall and with the help of a few chains, it descends into a little shaded valley.
-A tall set of stone steps take us to the final section of trail: a short exposed ledge section that was chiseled out of the sandstone walls.
-While not technically difficult, this section could be quite intimidating to those with a fear of heights.
-Take it slow and hold onto the chains!

 Soon enough, we reach the mouth of Hidden Canyon!
 Be careful crossing over the streambed; the large potholes usually have water in them.
 This is the end of the official trail, but you can hike up the canyon for another mile or so.

+Hike up the canyon evaluating any obstacles that you come across.
 You will encounter enticing dark overgrown sections, sandy open sections, moss-covered walls, and even a small free-standing arch.
 There are plenty of boulder-scrambling obstacles to contend with; they range from easy to more difficult and exposed.

 Climbing/scrambling experience definitely helps, but go only as far as you feel comfortable with.
 Remember: it's often harder to get back down.
 Eventually you will come to an impassible obstacle (like a 30-foot tall overhanging wall) and it will be time to turn around and head back.